 Stop Press!
 Leeds has been chosen as one of 14 sites across the country to pioneer integrated care.
-Read more in the 'documents' section or find our more about the national programme.
+Read more in the 'documents' section.

 Over the coming years, GPs, hospitals, health workers, social care staff and others will increasingly be working side-by-side, sharing information and taking a more co-ordinated approach to the way services are delivered.
 Older people and people with long-term health conditions will be the first to benefit from these changes.

 At the moment, if someone needs to arrange care from a district nurse, for example, but also needs help to bathe or prepare a meal, they might have two or three different professionals arriving at their door and asking similar questions before help can be put in place.

 With these changes, the process will become much smoother.
 Staff such as district nurses, community matrons, social workers and other professionals will be in a position to communicate with each other on a more regular basis and share information to support people better.
 Eventually patients may have a single ‘care co-ordinator’ who is their main contact point.